 When I began substitute teaching in 2011, I did not imagine that 9 months later I would be employed full-time in education.
 When I first signed up for substitute teaching, having failed to find a full-time job straight out of college and having exhausted my contacts, I was at the end of my rope.
 Through the advice of my best friend, I signed up.
 It did not take long for me to realize that I had found my calling.
 Being in the classroom came natural and seemed as though I had taught many years before.
 Further, interacting with the students and aiding them in their learning was most rewarding and left me inspired and excited to have a classroom of my own someday.

 I would sub for any class they would give me: History, English, Math, Science, Art, and even Spanish (even though I do not speak Spanish).
 Whenever I was the sub, I always had trivia questions pertaining to the subject at hand.
 Due to my flexibility in teaching and bank of ‘random’ knowledge, to the students I seemed to know everything.
 I attribute this not to any inherent wealth of knowledge, but to the cultivated desire to continue growing in knowledge.
-Currently, I am a certified NILD Discovery Educational Therapist at a private school in Kansas City, MO.
+Currently, I am a certified NILD Discovery Educational Therapist at a private school in Kyiv, Ukraine.
 (Look under “Blogroll” to find out more about NILD).

 I believe it is important for every person to continue learning throughout their life.
 It is easy to let our minds stop growing after our high school, college, or even post-graduate courses.
 It is a shame that with such a wealth of knowledge in this world that we would simply stop our pursuit of knowledge at some degree.
 I believe three things about the constant pursuit of knowledge: 1) You establish your credibility and ‘accredit’ yourself, 2) You keep your mind sharp and involved, and finally 3) You remain current in your field of study or societies debates.